-Easterly anomalies (blue shading) represent anomalous east-to-west flow The red box highlights the persistent low-frequency westerly wind anomalies associated with the 2015-2016 El Niño background state.
+Easterly anomalies (blue shading) represent anomalous east-to-west flow The red box highlights the persistent lowfrequency westerly wind anomalies associated with the 2015-2016 El Niño background state.
 During March, a fast eastward propagating intraseasonal signal crossed the Pacific.

-During April, the pattern included more high frequency variability including an equatorial Rossby Wave activity (ERW) that shifted westward from near the Date Line to 130 E. Low-level westerlies emerged across much of the Indian Ocean during mid-May, and propagated rapidly eastward.
+During April, the pattern included more high frequency variability including Equatorial Rossby Wave activity (ERW) that shifted westward from near the Date Line to 130 E. Low-level westerlies emerged across much of the Indian Ocean during mid-May, and - exhibited some eastward propagation.

-OLR Anomalies - Past 30 days
+OLR Anomalies - Past 30 days Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)

-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During late April to early May, suppressed convection remained over the eastern Indian Ocean, while the signal became more mixed over the Maritime Continent.
-SPCZ convection waned, though convection lingered near the Date Line.
-During early to mid-May, enhanced convection filled in over the Indian Ocean, while generally suppressed convection developed over the eastern Pacific.
+Wetter-than-normal conditions, negative OLR anomalies (blue shading) During early to mid-May, enhanced convection filled in over the Indian Ocean, while generally suppressed convection developed over the eastern Pacific.
 Some convection redeveloped over the Southeast Pacific.

-During the mid-to-late May, enhanced convection was focused across the northern Indian Ocean and Indian subcontinent, extending eastward to the western North Pacific.
+During mid-to-late May, enhanced convection was focused across the northern Indian Ocean and Indian subcontinent, extending eastward to the western North Pacific.
 Generally suppressed convection was observed along the equator from west of the Date Line to the tropical Atlantic.
+From late May into early June, long, narrow bands of suppressed convection were evident over the global tropics, and from Papua New Guinea to the southern tip of South America.
+Enhanced convection was evident in the eastern Indian Ocean, and parts of the Southeast Pacific.

+OLR Anomalies 6 MAY 2016 to 15 MAY 2016

+16 MAY 2016 to 25 MAY 2016

+26 MAY 2016 to 4 JUN 2016